 \section{Abstract}

-To determine if two given lists of numbers are the same set, we would sort both lists and see if we get the same result.
+To determine if two lists of numbers are the same set, we sort both lists and see if we get the same result.
 The sorted list is a \emph{canonical form} for the equivalence relation of set equality.
-Other canonical forms for equivalences arise in graph isomorphism and its variants, and the equality of permutation groups given by generators.
-To determine if two given graphs are cospectral (have the same eigenvalues), however, we compute their characteristic polynomials and see if they are the same; the characteristic polynomial is a \emph{complete invariant} for the equivalence relation of cospectrality.
-This is weaker than a canonical form, and it is not known whether a polynomial-time canonical form for cospectrality exists.
-Note that it is a priori possible for an equivalence relation to be decidable in polynomial time without either a complete invariant or canonical form.

-Blass and Gurevich (``Equivalence relations, invariants, and normal forms, I and II'', 1984) ask whether these conditions on equivalence relations -- having an $\cc{FP}$ canonical form, having an $\cc{FP}$ complete invariant, and simply being in $\cc{P}$ -- are in fact different.
+Other canonical forms arise in graph isomorphism algorithms.
+To determine if two graphs are cospectral (have the same eigenvalues), we compute their characteristic polynomials and see if they are equal; the characteristic polynomial is a \emph{complete invariant} for cospectrality.
+Finally, an equivalence relation may be decidable in $\cc{P}$ without either a complete invariant or canonical form.
+Blass and Gurevich (SIAM J. Comput., 1984) ask whether these conditions on equivalence relations---having an $\cc{FP}$ canonical form, having an $\cc{FP}$ complete invariant, and being in $\cc{P}$---are distinct.
 They showed that this question requires non-relativizing techniques to resolve.
-Here we extend their results, and give new connections to probabilistic and quantum computation.
+We extend their results, and give new connections to probabilistic and quantum computation.